TanakritBenz/keyboard/README.md

 - Tap <kbd>caps lock</kbd> for <kbd>esc</kbd>
 - Hold <kbd>caps lock</kbd> for <kbd>ctrl</kbd>

-Left ctrl key also functions the same way! ;)

 ### (S)uper (D)uper Mode

 To activate, push the <kbd>s</kbd> and <kbd>d</kbd> keys simultaneously and hold them down.
 Now you're in (S)uper (D)uper Mode.
 It's like a secret keyboard _inside_ your keyboard.
 (Whoa.)
 It's optimized for keeping you on the home row, or very close to it.
 Now you can: